Port

 Notes:

-Dress warmly in layers so you are comfortable despite the inevitable changeability of Ireland's weather.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat.
 Walking at the Famine Village is at guests' own discretion.
-The terrain at Grianan of Aileach (photo stop only) makes it inaccessible for guests using a wheelchair.
+The terrain at the Grianan of Aileach photo stop is not wheelchair-accessible.